floooh/floooh.github.io/_posts/2017-02-04-yack-counters.md

 - **bool COLOR**:    OFF to render black, ON to render white
 - **bool HSYNC**:    toggles to ON for 1 clock cycle to trigger the horizontal retrace
-- **bool VSYNC**:    toggles to OFF for 1 clock cycle to trigger the vertical retrace
+- **bool VSYNC**:    toggles to ON for 1 clock cycle to trigger the vertical retrace

 ...and 1 **input pin** with the 'clock tick'.
 The frequency of this clock tick is the same as the 'pixel output frequency' of our video system.